 In mice, one of the most pronounced effects is anti-inflammatory properties.
 However, this was done with the presence of THC, which is usually removed for OTC CBC oils, so whether the anti-inflammatory effects were directly a result of the CBC or synergistic function between CBC and THC have yet to be determined.

 Users of CBC oil state that it can help with the following:

 - General analgesic and pain relief

 Where is CBC Legal?

 Cannabinol is one of the more popular yet rarer non-psychoactive compounds found naturally occurring in cannabis plants.
-CBN itself is a metabolite, or byproduct of tetrahydrocannabinol (THC) synthesis.
+CBN itself is a metabolite or byproduct of tetrahydrocannabinol (THC) synthesis.

 This happens when cannabis plants are exposed to sunlight over an extended period of time to the point where the THCA converts into CBNA (cannabinolic acid).
-CBN is simply a decarboxylation (release of carbon dioxide from plant) of CBNA.
+CBN is simply a decarboxylation (release of carbon dioxide from plants) of CBNA.